 Although you may know the risks of hearing loss, without proper testing you won’t know for sure the severity or how your hearing measures up.

-Hearing loss doesn’t just affect your hearing.
+The consequences of hearing loss don’t just affect your hearing.
 It affects your mental state and overall well-being.
 Hearing loss has been tied to social isolation, which we know can greatly impact health.
 Hearing loss can also affect your ability to work, understand others and enjoy life, like listening to music or even the voices of loved ones.

-These are all areas which can harm your health.
+These are all areas that can harm your health.
 It’s vital then to stay up to date with your ability to hear.

 Although hearing loss caused by aging can’t be stopped, you can slow down the impairment.
 Such practices like avoiding loud noises or wearing protective ear gear can deter further hearing loss.